SuperOfficeDocs/superoffice-docs/docs/ns-web-services/objectified-sql.md

 # Evolution of NetServer Objectified SQL

 Objectified SQL (OSQL) is the lowest level API in NetServer that provides a programmatic query language for reading and writing data to and from a SuperOffice database.
-It’s the objectified equivalent to writing database Structured Query Language (SQL), and is the most performant of all NetServer API layers.
+It’s the objectified equivalent to writing database Structured Query Language (SQL) and is the most performing of all NetServer API layers.

 ![x][img1]